Should you shop at Amazon or directly through brands? We asked sustainability experts | CNN Underscored

 If you’re one of the many who are prioritizing sustainability in your life, finding the most eco-friendly way to shop online can complicate things even further.
 You’ve probably thought about buying a product and asked yourself tons of questions: Is the product made by a good company?
 What materials is it made out of?
 Does its packaging have plastic?

-One question that pops up often is if a product is offered at multiple sites, where should you buy it?
+One question that pops up often is, if a product is offered at multiple sites, where should you buy it?
 A lot of products are offered on big online sites like Amazon and Walmart, which have unrivaled convenience.
 But from a sustainability standpoint, is it better to buy it somewhere else?
 Like all things sustainability, the answer to this question is complicated.
 That’s why we talked to experts to walk us through it.

 Consider other modes of shopping first

 Deciding which website to buy from is an impactful decision, but sustainability experts we talked to say there are better ways to shop that you should consider first.
 Sandra Goldmark, professor and director of sustainability at Barnard College and senior assistant dean at the Columbia Climate School, says it’s incredibly important to buy products used or local.
-“The number one thing I would want readers to think about is, ‘Is there a way I can find this product used?’” says Goldmark, who also wrote “Fixation: How to Have Stuff without Breaking the Planet.”
+“The number one thing I would want readers to think about is, ‘Is there a way I can find this product used?’” says Goldmark, who also wrote “Fixation: How to Have Stuff Without Breaking the Planet.”
 “When I shop online, my first choice is always to check sites like Mercari, AptDeco and anywhere where I can find an item used, because that is the most sustainable choice first and foremost.”

 John Pabon, author of “Sustainability for the Rest of Us: Your No-Bullsh*t, Five-Point Plan for Saving the Planet,” echoes this sentiment.
 “If a consumer has the opportunity to purchase locally, then they definitely should.
 That’s especially true for mom-and-pop neighborhood operations and the high-street retailer downtown,” Pabon says.
-“If something is available within walking, biking, or metro distance, go to the store and pick it up.
+“If something is available within walking, biking or metro distance, go to the store and pick it up.
 That simple change can solve so many environmental issues.”

 However, finding a product used or local isn’t always possible.
 Whether you’re looking for products like toiletries and cleaning supplies that aren’t available used, or your local shops don’t offer the product you want, shopping online might be your only option.

-Why you should avoid big box retailers
+Why you should avoid big-box retailers

 While at its core online shopping is less sustainable, there are some benefits too.
 Since there are an endless number of retailers and products, you have a lot more control over what you buy.
 If you’re looking for sustainable options, you can find brands and products that align with your values that aren’t offered at the shop downtown.